Ronner/Studio-One-Drag-And-Zoom/README.md

 ![image](https://github.com/Ronner/Studio-One-Drag-And-Zoom/assets/2070774/6f8a1a85-489c-446c-a553-ff459d73b834)

-If you do not see this icon, click on the "arrow up" icon on the left to show all tray icons available.

 Simply rightclick on this icon to show the settings menu.

 ![image](https://github.com/Ronner/Studio-One-Drag-And-Zoom/assets/2070774/b226d1fc-1e03-4d1f-aa42-a002ac19bfde)

+If you do not see the icon, click on the "arrow up" icon on the left to show all tray icons available.
+It should be available there.